ronraney/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: That's what it said on 'Ask Jeeves.'
+title: Full stack developer with programming skills
 image: /img/p50142.jpg
 heading: Across from where?
 Michael!
 I'm half machine.
-subheading: 'I''m a monster.
-I''m half machine.
-I''m a monster. '
+subheading: 'Experience with a multitude of content management systems '
 mainpitch:
   title: That's why you always leave a note!
   description: >-